Warriewood Wetlands gave us a lovely surprise! Who knew that 26 hectares of wetland was hidden here so close to Warriewood Square?

 I’d recommend parking near the playground which is at Katoi Reserve, on the corner of Garden Street and Jackson Road, Warriewood.
 There are parking spaces at Katoi Close.

 Then walk either way around the loop.
 That is, either onto the path to the west which leads onto one of the boardwalks, or walk along Jackson’s Road and then left alongside the back of the shopping centre and then into the wetlands.

-The website says that the walkway network is 2.4km long.
-It felt longer when we did it, but then I was often giving a shoulder ride to one of the twins.
+The walkway network felt longer than 2.4km long, I have to say but then I was often giving a shoulder ride to one of the twins.
 Good exercise.
 I think the walk took us over an hour.

-It’d be fine for strollers, but note that bikes are not allowed, nor are dogs due to the many animals that live in the wetlands and its sensitive ecosystem.
+This walk would be fine for strollers, but note that bikes are not allowed, nor are dogs due to the many animals that live in the wetlands and its sensitive ecosystem.

 Starting and finishing at the playground works well as the kids can have a play to finish.
 Or you could have a BBQ and make a longer trip of it.

 Is there somewhere similar that you can tell other families about?